tyconsulting/blog.tyang.github.io/_posts/2014-02-23-opsmgr-2012-self-maintenance-management-pack-update-version-2-3-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/02/image9.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2014/02/image_thumb9.png" width="580" height="258" border="0" /></a>

-As shown in above alert, in my lab, I have configured the rule to approve any agents that have “CLIENT” as part of the computer name and the the domain name is exactly “corp.tyang.org”.
+As shown in above alert, in my lab, I have configured the rule to approve any agents that have "CLIENT" as part of the computer name and the the domain name is exactly "corp.tyang.org".
 It found 2 agents pending approval, since MaxToApprove value is set to 2, both agents are approved.

 <strong><span style="color: #ff0000;">Note:</span></strong> the rule uses case insensitive match (PowerShell –imatch operator).
 If you need help with building your regular expression, this article is a good starting point: